JennyRussell/note-taker/README.md

 # Description

-This application is used to create node reminders.
+This application is used to create note reminders.
 It can select old notes for review, post new notes, and delete notes using express routes and fs to read/write from/to file.

 # Installation